JonathanGrossman/mongodb_basics/04_express.md

 In the previous chapters, you learned the MongoDB basics.
 Although you worked with MongoDB code, you haven't yet connected that code to a server.
 In this chapter, you will build an express server and connect it to MongoDB.
 You also will write routes and work with the data from MongoDB inside your express app.

 This chapter is different than previous ones.
 Previous chapters were instructional and demonstrative, whereas this chapter is more of a resources page.
 It provides a rough roadmap for building an express app that connects to MongoDB.
-The end of this chapter contains tips, thoughts, and resources to help you get started with MongoDB.
+The end of this chapter contains tips, thoughts, and resources to help you get started with MongoDB, including a sample script for a basic Express-MongoDB application.

 ## Step 1.
 Setup Express